Western Michigan University

 - Islam in America

-Dr. Alisa Perkins is an assistant professor in the Department of Comparative Religion.
+Dr. Alisa Perkins is an assistant professor in the Department of Comparative Religion at Western Michigan University.

 Perkins' current research project is an ethnographic study of Muslim American civic engagement in the Detroit-metro area.
-Her dissertation research was carried out in Hamtramck, Mich., with the support of grants from the Wenner-Gren Foundation for Anthropological Research, the National Science Foundation and the PEO.
+Her dissertation research was carried out in Hamtramck, Michigan, with the support of grants from the Wenner-Gren Foundation for Anthropological Research, the National Science Foundation and the Philanthropic Educational Organization.